cchristion/glide/README.md

 # Glide: Automated Data Pipeline Zip Creator

+*Note: Data generated from this script should be validated !!!*

 This Python script automates the process of preparing and packaging data directories into ZIP archives for ingestion into data pipelines.
-It intelligently processes various file types, extracts metadata, converts formats, and organizes the output, ensuring compliance and readiness for pipeline consumption.
+It intelligently processes various file types, extracmanually- Output Structure

-Table of Contents
-- Features
-- Installation
-- Usage
-- File Processing Logic
-- Output Structure
 - Contributing
 - License